retrogtx/indistractable/README.md

 - Click on "Load Unpacked"
 - Select the folder you just unzipped by navigating to the respective location
 - Go back to the extensions tab, and toggle the extension to turn it on
+- Make sure to go to details & allow it to run in private tabs too
 - Voila!
 You're all set.

 # How to add a custom link?